Eva Respini: Career

+Other activities

 In addition to her work as a curator, Respini teaches seminars on curating contemporary art at Harvard University Graduate School of Design.
 She is the author of many books and catalogues, and contributes magazine and journal articles on the topics of contemporary art and photography.

+In 2017, Respini served on the jury for the stand prizes of Frieze Art Fair.
+In January 2019 she was a Penny Stamps Distinguished Speaker at the University of Michigan.